 Let’s say you’ve been named the executor of a will.
 What exactly does that mean?
 What responsibilities and limitations do you have?
 From notifying the heirs of an estate to managing someone’s assets, you now possess a whole host of complex responsibilities.
-In this post, the Greenwald Law Firm is here to help you know what you can and cannot do as an executor of a will.
+In this post, the Shreveport will attorneys at Greenwald Law Firm are here to help you know what you can and cannot do as an executor of a will.
 At first glance, it sounds straightforward.
 However, once you really dive into the weeds about the limits of your role, it becomes overwhelming.

 What is the executor of a will?

 One day, someone might ask you to become the executor of their will.
 The first thing to note is that whoever asks this of you has a high opinion of your integrity.
 An executor is essentially someone who settles the estate of another person once they pass away.
 In other words, it’s a big responsibility.
 Some of the tasks you’ll likely encounter are paying off debts, paying taxes, and making sure assets end up in the right hands.
 At first glance, this seems like a straightforward obligation.